Should I Get an Electric Wheelchair or Mobility Scooter?

 For maximum comfort, it's really difficult to beat an electric wheelchair.
 Whereas mobility scooters come with standard vinyl seating, power wheelchairs have a wide range of seating options with everything from a solid seat pan to a fully contoured captain's seat.

 If you can drive a mobility scooter and you have especially long legs, three-wheel models offer more legroom than four-wheel models due to the central position of the single front wheel.
-That said, you should always ensure that the height and weight capacity of a mobility device are suitable for you before renting or purchasing it to avoid having to scrunch.
+You should still ensure that the height and weight capacity of a mobility device are suitable for you before renting or purchasing it to avoid having to scrunch.

 Cost

-Whether you opt for an electric wheelchair or mobility scooter, there is a wide range of options from basic to heavy duty.
-For people with good mobility, a basic motorized scooter is often the most affordable option of the two.
+Whether you opt for an electric wheelchair or mobility scooter, there is a wide range of options from basic to heavy-duty.
+A basic motorized scooter is often the most affordable option of the two for people with good mobility.
+We cover pricing ranges and factors for both devices in our articles on the cost of mobility scooters and the cost of power wheelchairs.
 However, it's important to choose a device based on your specific needs and comfort rather than the price.

 Electric Wheelchair or Mobility Scooter: The Verdict

-When weighing all the factors, a powered wheelchair is usually best for people with the use of only one hand, limited upper body strength, or extensive accessibility needs.
-A mobility scooter is usually best for people who can get around quite well without help but struggle to walk long distances.
+When weighing all the factors, a powered wheelchair is usually best for people with the use of only one hand, limited upper-body strength, or extensive accessibility needs.
+A mobility scooter is usually best for people who get around quite well without help but struggle to walk long distances.

-Ultimately, talking with your doctor, a physical therapist, and the specialists at a mobility aid store will help you select the best-powered device for your needs and make the most of the features it has to offer.
+Talk with your doctor, a physical therapist, and the specialists at a mobility aid store to help you select the best-powered device for your needs.
+They will also help you make the most of all the features it has to offer.